WordPress/openverse/README.md

 ## Operations Guide

 ### Deploying
 All deployment and configuration management is handled by Terraform, a declarative infrastructure-as-code tool.
 This allows fully automated and reproducible zero-downtime deployment to AWS.
+In addition to deployment automation capabilities, Terraform also serves as a low-level documentation layer for how the system is implemented and configured.
 Although this guide only describes deploying to the staging environment, the same process can be applied to production.

-To learn how to write your own Terraform configuration, start with the [official documentation](https://www.terraform.io/intro/index.html).
-I also recommend reading the excellent [Terraform: Up and Running](https://www.terraformupandrunning.com/) book by Yevgeniy Brikman, with which you can master Terraform in an afternoon.
+By the end of this guide, you will understand how to quickly deploy the application via Terraform, but further customizing the configuration will require some additional reading.
+Start with the [official documentation](https://www.terraform.io/intro/index.html).
+You should also consider reading the excellent [Terraform: Up and Running](https://www.terraformupandrunning.com/) book by Yevgeniy Brikman, with which you can master Terraform in an afternoon.

 #### First time setup
 Download and install [Terraform](https://www.terraform.io/downloads.html).